Yasmin @ Aloha Social

 Once you’ve finished streaming, it’s a good idea to share your Live as a video post for further engagement if you feel it is 'evergreen' or relative to a current campaign.

-We completely understand that going Live can be scary at first so ease yourself in by practising with regular filming, setting yourself a Live itinerary and have some cues handy to help you keep your Live structured while speaking.
+We completely understand that going Live can be scary at first so ease yourself in by practising with regular filming, setting yourself a Live itinerary and having some cues handy to help you keep your Live structured while speaking.

 Bonus Tip: Let your audience know when you’re planning to go live and perhaps ask them to think of a few questions to ask through Instagram Stories or a promotional Instagram Video.